prismspecs/jurassic-park/plan.md

 #### **Performance Recording & File Organization**

 - Each shot is saved in a **directory structure matching the shot database**.
+- **Video files** are recorded concurrently for all cameras specified in a shot using **Node.js Worker Threads**.
+Each worker handles the full pipeline (capture, frame extraction, pose tracking, overlay encoding) for a single camera, preventing the main thread from blocking.
+- The recording process uses either **FFmpeg** or **GStreamer**, initiated by helper services (`ffmpegHelper.js`, `gstreamerHelper.js`).
-- **Video files** are recorded, processed for pose tracking, and the resulting overlay video is stored with metadata (e.g., pose accuracy score, shot number).
-The initial raw recording is kept temporarily during processing.
+- Pose tracking is performed on the extracted frames, and the resulting overlay video is stored with metadata (e.g., pose accuracy score, shot number) in a camera-specific subdirectory within the session directory (e.g., `recordings/<session_id>/<camera_name>/`).
 - **Skeletor** is a node module I have created which takes a video as input and uses the skeletal data from anyone detected to "cut them out" and place them on a transparent background in a new output video file.
 - **Actor dialogue and audience sound effects** are stored separately for post-processing.
 - A **final scene compilation** is created based on the best takes.